• Where We Work

 • Lauren’s next chapter

 The plight of Syrian refugees and others who are disadvantaged spoke to Amal al Hilabi.
 “I have a love of giving,” she said.
 “I wanted them to have some income, and so I started this business.”
 Now her kitchen features eight women who cannot make frozen kibbeh fast enough to keep stores stocked.
-We’re helping Amal broaden her business to employ more people in need, making the kitchen where women talk and laugh while cooking even more crowded.
+Lutheran World Relief helped Amal broaden her business to employ more people in need, making the kitchen where women talk and laugh while cooking even more crowded.
 “It wasn’t food, humanity brought us together,” she said.
 “My mission is for anyone who wants to work to be able to come and work.”

 Project Highlights